tqhuy2018/Casper-ObjectiveC-sdk/Docs/Usage.md

 ### 2. Import and using Casper ObjectiveC SDK from ObjectiveC package

-In brief, this manual intend to do 2 things:
+In brief, this manual intends to do 2 things:

- Create 1 ObjectiveC Package that use "Casper ObjectiveC SDK" class and functions, sample code can be found at this address:
+ 1 - Create 1 ObjectiveC Package that use "Casper ObjectiveC SDK" class and functions, sample code can be found at this address:

  https://github.com/hienbui9999/ObjectiveCPackageCallCasperSDK

- Create 1 ObjectiveC Project that call to that ObjectiveC Package above, sample code can be found at this address:
+ 2 - Create 1 ObjectiveC App Project that call to that ObjectiveC Package above, sample code can be found at this address:

  https://github.com/hienbui9999/SampleCallToObjectiveCPackage2